frederickk/folio.js/README.md

 var f = folio;
 ```

 As ridiculous as it seems, I've ported over support for animations within Scriptographer.
-The reason is two fold; 1/ why not have animated clocks or physics simulations (https://vimeo.com/27951113) in illustrator 2/ prototyping an idea for Paper.js can sometimes be faster using Scriptographer.
+The reason is two fold:
+- 1/ why not have animated clocks or physics simulations (https://vimeo.com/27951113) in illustrator
+- 2/ prototyping an idea for Paper.js can sometimes be faster using Scriptographer.

 ```javascript
 function Update(event) {